pzheng2/Capstone-Twitter/README.md

 - Only signed in users can see other users
 - Add validation for restaurant address
 - Make RestaurantForm's underscore methods private
+- Decide if you want to change the state attributes to instance variables in the map component

 ## Implementation Timeline